Boson dark matter halos with a dominant noncondensed component: Introduction

 ALPs appear beyond the strong CP problem so that condition (\ref{eq:axion_mf}) is relaxed or evaded.
 There exist several mechanisms to decouple the pseudo-Goldstone boson mass from the decay constant.
 This idea has been embodied in compactification scenarios of the string theory \cite{Conlon2006The,Svrcek2006Axions,Arvanitaki2010String} or in the context of the relaxion mechanism \cite{Graham2015Cosmological,Espinosa2015Cosmological}.
 ALPs can have a wide range of implications for cosmology and astrophysics.
 Heavy ALPs are considered as mediators for interactions between the DM and Standard Model \cite{LAZARIDES2020135603} and also incorporated into SUSY DM models~\cite{Bae2015Mixed}.
 As regards sufficiently light ALPs, the pseudoscalars with mass below the MeV are very long-lived and may well constitute DM particles~\cite{Giannotti2011New,Arias2012WISPy}.

-The mass of PQ axions and lighter bosons is below $m\sim 10^{-3}$~eV, so they can create the DM halos as gigantic BECs.
-More massive (pseudo)scalars are able to form only comparatively small BECs, otherwise recognized as Bose stars.
+The particles with mass below $10^{-3}$~eV, including the PQ axions and ultralight bosons, are used to describe the DM halos as gigantic BECs \cite{Hu2000Fuzzy,LeeBS,Boehmer2007Can,Slepian2012Ruling,Seidel1990Dynamical,Sin1994Late,Schive2014Cosmic,Chavanis2021Jeans}.
+It is possible that sub-eV particles have to be excluded from this approach \cite{BEREZHIANI2021Core}.
+In this case the sub-eV particles can create only comparatively small BECs, otherwise recognized as Bose stars, and the halo is formed as a large field of BEC miniclusters \cite{Levkov2018Gravitational}.
+More massive (pseudo)scalars are inappropriate for the galaxy-sized BECs and therefore had previously escaped a high interest.
+However, the particles with mass above eV are able to form simultaneously galaxy-sized objects when nondegenerate, and considerably smaller objects when degenerate.
 In this case the DM halo can involve two fractions, clustered Bose stars and noncondensed bosons.

-We follow the Thomas--Fermi (TF) approach to examine the DM bosons within this configuration.
+We follow the semiclassical or Thomas--Fermi (TF) approach to examine the DM bosons within this configuration.
 The TF approximation gives us a good way to take into account the quantum properties of DM particles inside the galaxy halos.
-It is widely used in description of the BEC DM halos \cite{Hu2000Fuzzy,LeeBS,Boehmer2007Can,Seidel1990Dynamical,Sin1994Late,Schive2014Cosmic}, which consist entirely of quantum degenerate particles.
-In \cite{Destri2013Quantum,deVega2014Observational,deVega2017Equation} the TF approach was applied to fermionic warm DM (WDM) where quantum effects become apparent inside the halo core.
+In \cite{Destri2013Quantum,deVega2014Observational,deVega2017Equation} it was applied to fermionic warm DM (WDM) where quantum effects become apparent inside the halo core.
 The TF treatment is also valid for the noncondensed bosons near the critical point when a large fraction of particles occupy low quantum levels with small momenta.
+The TF approximation is also a part of the terminology for BEC~\cite{Griffin1996Conserving,Dalfovo1999Theory,pethick_smith_2008,Griffin2009Bose,Yukalov2011Basics}, including the BEC DM halos \cite{Boehmer2007Can,Chavanis2021Jeans,Chavanis2011Mass,Rindler-Daller2012Angular,Zhang2018Slowly,Guzman2014Rotation}, although it comes into use only because of resemblance in formulas~\cite{pethick_smith_2008}.

 The paper is organized as follows.
 The basic properties of the BEC DM halos are reviewed in Section~\ref{sec:BEC}.
 In Section~\ref{sec:PCDM} we describe the DM halo consisting of noncondensed bosons.
 A two-component model including both noncondensed bosons and condensed particles assembled into the Bose stars is also considered.
 Section~\ref{sec:RotationCurves} contains a comparison between model-predicted galactic rotation curves and observational data from low surface brightness (LSB) galaxies.
 Finally, we discuss and conclude our results.